Aseel-Dweedar/songr/README.md

 - Album model can be saved in a database.

+- Create a Song model.
+A Song has a title, a length (in seconds), a trackNumber, and the album on which that song appears.

+- A user should be able to see information about all the songs on the site.

+- A user should be able to view a page with data about one particular album.

+- A user should be able to add songs to an album.

 **Run the app** :

 Chose run and the app should run the port 8080 and you can see rendered content according to end point.